josephsl/wintenApps/readme.md

 ## Settings

-* Certain information such as Windows Update progress is reported automatically.
+* Certain information such as Windows Update progress is reported automatically, including Storage sense/disk cleanup widget.
 * Progress bar values and other information are no longer announced twice.
 * Settings groups are recognized when using object navigation to navigate between controls.
-* For some combo boxes, NVDA will no longer fail to recognize labels and/or announce value changes.
+* For some combo boxes and radio buttons, NVDA will no longer fail to recognize labels and/or announce value changes.
 * Audio Volume progress bar beeps are no longer heard in Version 1803 and later.
 * More messages about Windows Update status are announced, especially if Windows Update encounters errors.